 The main tell-tale sign that something is wrong when it comes to dog poop is its colour.
 You may not need to look too closely to spot a colour difference, so there’s less inspection necessary.
 Take a look at our infographic below for a healthy dog poop colour chart, so you know exactly what to look out for.

 Anything other than light or dark brown – ideally a milk chocolate colour – may be cause for concern.
-Your dog food of choice may contain some food colourings too (if so we’d advise to change foods as this is unnecessary nonsense in pet food), so be sure to check the ingredients list as this may affect the colour of your pooch’s poop.
+Your dog food of choice may contain some food colourings too.
+If so we’d advise to change foods as this is unnecessary nonsense in pet food.
+To check if it does, look at the ingredients list as this may affect the colour of your pooch’s poop.

 - Green – Could be a sign of a gall-bladder issue, or that your pup has been over-eating grass, which could indicate stress or intestine troubles.